nlenno1/gym-fit-MS4/README.md

 - Automated subscription payment service.
 - Messaging system to allow admin to respond to customers with accounts.
 - Add accessory products to the store like apparel, water bottles etc.
-- Refactor Profile to allow redirection to specific sections.
+- Refactor Profile to allow redirection to specific sections with auto scroll to content when a profile menu button is selected.
 - Sign In and Out with other social media accounts.
 - When a Single Exercise Class is created or update, the Superuser would be taken to the day view for that class to make it easier to find.
 - Update Stripe integration to the latest release from Stripe to improve functionality.